 TO CONSIDER PARASITES ALONGSIDE OTHER CONSUMERS TO HELP CONSTRUCT RULES THAT CHARACTERIZE ALL LIFE

-Another major aspect of our work comes from recognizing that parasites are bone fide species.
+Another major aspect of our work comes from recognizing that parasites are bona fide species.
 They also comprise a massive chunk of biodiversity.
 And parasites differ from free-living species in some very basic ways.
 Well, it’s a no-brainer that generalizations about life should pertain to most life.
 So, we consider parasites—often alongside free-living consumers—to test, refine, and buttress efforts to construct universal schemas that characterize all life.
 An example of this is our recent work enhancing metabolic-scaling theory to predict the abundance of all species—parasitic or not—in food webs.
 This work also revealed a possible new ecological rule—”biomass production equivalence.”

 PARASITES AS MODEL SYSTEMS TO TACKLE FUNDAMENTAL ECOLOGICAL AND EVOLUTIONARY QUESTIONS